Buying-guide11 min read

 Specs: 10 kg payload | 1300 mm reach | ±0.03 mm repeatability | 6 DOF | $30,000-$45,000

-If the M0609 is too small and the UR5e seems overpriced, the M1013 splits the difference perfectly.
-At 10 kg payload and 1300 mm reach, it handles medium-weight assembly, machine tending on full-size CNC machines, and palletizing light parts.
+If the M0609 is too small and the UR5e seems overpriced, the M1013 splits the difference.
+At 10 kg payload and 1300 mm reach, it handles medium-weight assembly, full-size CNC machine tending, and palletizing light parts.

-The main limitation is speed (0.7 m/s tip speed) and market perception — it's not as widely known as UR or Fanuc, so finding a local integrator might take slightly longer.
+The main limitation is speed (0.7 m/s tip speed) and brand awareness — finding a local integrator may take slightly longer than UR or Fanuc.

-Best for: Medium-payload assembly, CNC machine tending, small part palletizing, general-purpose floor automation.
-Not ideal for: Speed-critical processes, applications requiring very high repeatability.
+Best for: Medium-payload assembly, CNC machine tending, small part palletizing.
+Not ideal for: Speed-critical processes, very high repeatability needs.

 8. UR10e — Heavy-Duty Workhorse